A History of Icelandic Film

 Published by the Toronto International Film Festival.
 Distributed in Canada by Wilfrid Laurier University Press.
 Distributed outside Canada by Indiana University Press.

-Toronto on Film
+Publisher: Toronto International Film Festival

 How much is shipping?